Updated: May 8, 2021

 Before the dramatic drop in refugees took place, families living in Bolkesjø in the Notodden municipality were troubled and even considered moving if Norway's largest asylum centre were to be established in their small village comprising 40 houses and 100 inhabitants.
 They would be outnumbered six times.
 The reactions were as expected.
 And the opinions were strong and even further reinforced by the high conflict level in the asylum centre in December 2016.
 The Mayor of the Notodden Municipality, Jørn Christensen, fully understood the reactions of the locals.
 He agreed that the ratio aspect would cause the complete village to be disrupted in many ways.

-Besides Bolkesjø, the village of Notodden also was effected.
+Beside Bolkesjø, the village of Notodden also was effected.
 As a result of the development of the industrial area just outside Notodden, combined with the arrival of the asylum centre, the Notodden city centre lost its regional buzz and transferred into a ghost town with buildings and shops boarded up, groups of asylum seekers the only living souls, gathered in the city square, drinking and smoking through the day, until they were picked up again by their transportation.
-And who could blame them, having been dropped in the middle of nowhere, in a setting and a culture that could not have been more different than theirs, without any meaningful activities and guidance.
+And who could blame them, having been dropped in the middle of nowhere, in a setting and a culture that could not have been more different than their own, without any meaningful activities and guidance.

 Never the same again